Darkstars: DC Rebirth=

-According to the Controllers, the new set of Darkstars' mantles took decades to perfect, are far more lethal than the previous generation and possess tactical capabilities that surpass those of the Green Lanterns; however, to the Controllers' dismay, they soon discover that the Darkstars' mantles are beyond their control when one activated itself and began searching for a suitable volunteer, all the while ignoring the Controllers' orders.
-Tomar-Tu later reveals to Hal Jordan that the mantles gained consciousness of their own and, after bonding with a suitable volunteer, it trapped all the Controllers in order to use their psionic powers to link all Darkstars' thoughts and use the cosmic energy inside their bodies to fuel their foundry.
-During the last stand against the Darkstars, Hal Jordan with help from Hammond is able to break the connection between the Controllers and the Darkstars and after using his own willpower, Hal is able to make all Darkstars' mantles malfunction, ending their apparent threat.
+The Controllers, on the brink of extinction, capture the Guardians of the Universe in an attempt to convert them into Controllers.
+It is also revealed that they have created new exo-mantles which are far more lethal than the previous generation and possess tactical capabilities that surpass those of the Green Lanterns.
+However, the Controllers soon discover that the Darkstars' mantles are beyond their control when one activates itself and begins searching for a suitable volunteer, ignoring the Controllers' orders.
+Tomar-Tu later reveals to Hal Jordan that the mantles had gained sentience.
+During the last stand against the Darkstars, Jordan makes the Darkstars' mantles malfunction, ending their threat.